Nwokike/Kiriong/TECHNICAL_DOCUMENTATION.md

-# Kiri.ng - Nigerian Artisan Marketplace & Learning Platform
+# Nigerian Artisan Marketplace & Learning Platform

 ## Overview

-Kiri.ng is a Django-based Progressive Web Application (PWA) that connects Nigerian artisans with customers while providing AI-powered learning pathways for skill development.
+Kiriong is a Django-based Progressive Web Application (PWA) that connects Nigerian artisans with customers while providing AI-powered learning pathways for skill development.
 The platform serves two primary user types: artisans offering services and customers seeking services or learning new trades.

 The application combines a service marketplace, AI-powered educational academy, community blog, and comprehensive user management into a single cohesive platform optimized for the Nigerian market.